akelman/ggpeps/README.md

 python plot_summary.py --ec summary_min* --obs el_energy mag_energy energy --show
 ```
 The option `--show` displays the interactive matplotlib plot before saving the plot to disk.
-This script is meant for data exploration and should not be used to produce paper-style plots.

 Further information about the capabilities of `plot_summary.py` can be obtained with `python plot_summary.py --help`.